we asked four senior STEM women to share their experiences and advice when it comes to having empathy for colleagues, clients, and yourself.

 “It’s very important to have self-care,” explains Gloria.
 “As a Black woman working in this country, you need to protect yourself from microaggressions and be aware that [racism] is institutionalized.
 Unfortunately, it’s part of our history; at times, you may not realize it’s there, but it’s in the air we breathe.
 That said, give everyone a little grace, but don’t let them into your head and get you off your game… I tell women of color that they have a superpower.
 They have resilience and an ability to see the other—even though the other may not see them.”

 At Gotara, you’ll find a kind and empathetic ear when you come to us for advice.
 We’ll help you foster that skill to help others and yourself.
-Join today (it’s FREE!) and access our advice and nano-mentoring services with top STEM+ leaders.
+Request a demo to see our career growth platform and how it can help you start attracting, retaining, and accelerating women’s careers in STEM + also, Join today (it’s FREE!) and access our advice and nanolearning services with top STEM+ leaders.”